hiremav/spectre/README.md

 ### 5. Generating Completions

-Spectre also provides an interface to generate text completions using the LLM provider.
-This can be useful for generating responses, messages, or other forms of text.
+Spectre provides an interface to generate text completions using your configured LLM provider, allowing you to generate dynamic responses, messages, or other forms of text.

-**Generate a Completion**
+**Basic Completion Example**

-To generate a text completion, use the Spectre.provider_module::Completions.generate method:
+To generate a simple text completion, use the Spectre.provider_module::Completions.generate method.
+You can provide a user prompt and an optional system prompt to guide the response:

 ```ruby
 Spectre.provider_module::Completions.generate(